 After a referral is made for a student, school staff shall verify with the Parent/guardian/caregiver that follow-up treatment has been accessed.
-Parents/guardians/caregivers will be required to provide documentation of care for the student prior to returning to school.

 If parents/guardians/caregivers refuse or neglect to access treatment for a student who has been identified to be at-risk for suicide or in emotional distress, the suicide prevention coordinator, administrator or other mental health professional will meet with the parents/guardians/caregivers to identify barriers to treatment (e.g., cultural stigma, financial issues) and work to rectify the situation and build understanding of the importance of care.
 If follow-up care for the student is still not provided, school staff should consider contacting Child Protective Services (CPS) to report neglect of the youth.